Filtering in tractography using autoencoders (FINTA): Discussion

 \subsection{General considerations}

-As opposed to the conventional filtering methods that assume that the estimated streamline population at every voxel should be proportionally supported by the diffusion data (which is the case of COMMIT/COMMIT2, LiFE, or SIFT/SIFT2), our method is able to work on tracking data only.
-This makes our method immune against well-known domain adaptation issues~\citep{Perone:Neuroimage:2019}.
+As opposed to the conventional filtering methods that assume that the estimated streamline population at every voxel should be proportionally supported by the diffusion data (which is the case of COMMIT/COMMIT2, LiFE, or SIFT/SIFT2), our autoencoder works on tracking data only.
+This makes it immune against well-known domain adaptation issues~\citep{Perone:Neuroimage:2019}.
 Furthermore, compared to a quadratic or super-quadratic complexity of some methods, FINTA is linear in terms of the streamline count at test time as demonstrated by the results in figure \ref{fig:ismrm_2015_tractography_challenge_filtering_time_stats}.

-Compared to other deep learning approaches that may be specifically oriented to classification tasks (e.g. regular classification convolutional neural networks), FINTA offers the benefit of being an unsupervised approach.
+Compared to other deep learning approaches that may be specifically oriented to classification tasks (e.g. regular classification convolutional neural networks), FINTA offers the benefit of using an unsupervised learning approach.
 Thus, it does not depend on the number of classes in the input data as the output of the network does not look for maximizing the probability of a given class among the possible ones.
 As such, the method is better suited to the reality of tractography, where there is a limited knowledge about the ground truth \citep{Yeh:Neuroimage:2016, Sotiropoulos:NMRBiomed:2019}, and where the analysis lends itself to different organizational levels, and thus different classification degrees.
 As such, our method naturally adapts to new sets of classes without the need of having to retrain the network.

 A potential side-benefit of the proposed autoencoder approach is that the reconstructed streamlines describe a locally smooth trajectory.
-Although not explicitly used or exploited in the present work, downstream pipeline or visualization processes may benefit from it, providing a less complex or more realistic long-range apparent fiber trajectory representation.
+Although not explicitly used or exploited in the present work, succeeding pipeline or visualization processes may benefit from it, providing a less complex or more realistic long-range apparent fiber trajectory representation.

+Downstream tractography tasks benefit from filtering strategies applied at earlier stages when done in a coherent manner.
+One of such tasks is the structural connectivity analysis (or connectomics).
+Any proposed filtering strategy to reject implausible streamlines is expected to preserve the existing connectivity.
+Estimating the accuracy of a connectome yielded by a tractography and filtering pipeline can only be done faithfully on synthetic data, and yet many confounding factors (e.g. parcellation and discretization effects), including those from upstream steps (such as the seeding method), are involved.
+Conceding such limitations to an analysis, we provide evidence in section \ref{subsec:connectivity_analysis} that FINTA is able to regenerate the connectome to a high degree of agreement with the ground truth on the synthetic datasets used in this work.